sirdoombox/Overwatch.Net/README.md

 ## What is it?

-It's a simple wrapper that grabs player stats from a users PlayOverwatch.com profile and parses it into a nice set of objects to be used however you like.
+A simple wrapper that grabs player stats from a users PlayOverwatch.com profile and parses it to be used however you like.
 It's written entirely in C# using AngleSharp to parse the data from the page.
 The only limiting factor is the speed at which the PlayOverwatch profile can be loaded.

 ## Current Features
 * Supports PC, Xbox 1 and Playstation 4 players.